Promptineer/MusicManager/README.md

 ![Edit MusicPlaylist](https://i.imgur.com/0ex2bi2.png)

-And now you can play your songs or playlists from any script in your code!
+And now you can play your songs or playlists from any script in your project!

 ```gdscript
 # Play a song with crossfading